 Liquid Residual Insecticides – insect growth regulators take up to 6 weeks to work, and you might need something quicker in the interim.
 Liquid residual insecticides work on contact and are mainly targeted at adult fleas.

-- FAST-ACTING FORMULA: Protects lawns, vegetables, fruit and nut trees, roses, flowers, trees and shrubs
+- OUTDOOR USE: Protects lawns, vegetables, fruit and nut trees, roses, flowers, trees and shrubs

-- KILLS 260+ INSECTS BY CONTACT: Above and below ground, including grubs, most ants, fleas, deer ticks, Japanese beetles...
+- KILLS 260+ INSECTS BY CONTACT: Kills above and below ground – kills grubs, ants as listed, fleas, deer ticks, Japanese...

 - NON-STAINING: Non-staining to most home siding depending on age and cleanliness – see product label for details